jaycgreenwald/01-qr-code-component-fm/README.md

 I learned how to commit changes to my repo and how to publish said repo using GitHub Pages.
 It was a great feeling seeing my code live on a webpage!

+Additionaly, I've learned a new technique to center (horizontal and vertical) a div.

 ### Continued development

 I would like to focus on responsive design techniques to get on more solid footing.
 Did I code a project that is responsive?
 I'm still not sure.
 The other area I need to work on is learning about accessibility.
 I don't know if my solution is accessible or how to make that determination.
 I'll also seek feedback which may provide additional areas of focus.